fcrozatier/choco-ui/src/docs/blocks/cancellable/+cancellable.md

 ## Normalizing states

-All these inconsistencies are fixed by the `Cancellable` class, except the Safari focus problem.
+All these inconsistencies are fixed by the `Cancellable` class, except for the Safari focus problem.

-Here are a few manual test cases that work across browser and on both enhanced elements:
+Here are a few test cases that work across browser and on both enhanced elements:

-1. The primary pointer button, <kbd>Space</kbd> and <kbd>Enter</kbd> all trigger a click event and the `data-active` state
+1. The primary pointer button, <kbd>Space</kbd> and <kbd>Enter</kbd> all trigger click and the `data-active` state
 2. Holding only fires one click event, not a sequence
 3. The pointer click can be cancelled by dragging outside the target area, or pressing <kbd>Escape</kbd> while holding
 4. A keyboard click can be cancelled by pressing <kbd>Escape</kbd> while holding